-Compared to the first edition, the second edition is supplemented by chapter "Being and Existential Triads" and by Annex.
+Compared to the first edition, the second edition is supplemented by chapter "Being and 'Existential Triads'" and by Annex.
 In this chapter, we consider necessary and sufficient conditions for the existence of a system.
 There, we define the term 'existential triad' and showed that the presence of the 'existential triad' being reducible to the set {substrate, property, relation} represent such a necessary and sufficient condition of the related system.
 In the Annex, we discuss an important concomitant topic of the conjunction of systems in a system hierarchy.

-Compared to the second edition, the third edition was supplemented by the notion 'relation-control-information', which we called 'enmorphya of relation'.
-The connection of 'relation-control-information' with the Principle of Least Resources Consumption is analysed as well as the general notion of 'resource of a system' is discussed.
+Compared to the second edition, the third edition was supplemented by the notion 'relationcontrol-information', which we called 'enmorphya of relation'.
+The connection of 'relationcontrol-information' with the Principle of Least Resources Consumption is analysed as well as the general notion of 'resource of a system' is discussed.

-Compared to the third edition, the current edition is complemented by the notions of truly-stochastic and quasi-stochastic systems as well as by an extended consideration of the concept of "enmorphya" and its role in system variativeness.
-In this context, we also considered the legal system.
+Compared to the third edition, the fourth edition was supplemented by the notions of truly-stochastic and quasi-stochastic systems as well as by an extended consideration of the concept of "enmorphya" and its role in system variativeness.